Skip to content

 The extension automatically sends webhook notifications for case events via LimaCharlie's extension hooks mechanism.
 These are delivered as gzip-compressed HTTP POST requests to the organization's configured webhook adapter endpoint.

-Events forwarded via webhook include: case creation, status changes, assignments, escalations, classifications, notes, and investigation updates.
+Events forwarded via webhook include: case creation, status changes, assignments, classifications, notes, and investigation updates.

 Each webhook payload includes: